 Production Team: Charles O'Connor, Barb Cooper, Todd Ramsey, Linda Lyons, Angela Heagle, Alicia Delvecchino, Christyna McGergor, Colin Hughes, Kevin Arbour, Reese Brunelle, Sandra Mammone, Rosie Mammone, Llinda Ramsey, Jeannine McHale, Melanie Watson, Anne Landreville, Danielle Cooper, Jennifer Ramsey, Rick Morrison, Mark Slattery, Alison Thompson, Amanda Moore, Holly Gibson, Peter Thrasher, Don Davis, Ian Handscomb, Zachary Unger, Ted Niles, Helen Kingston-McAllister, Hannah McAllister, Lisa Walters, Wendy Jacques, Andrea Adair-Tippins, Diane Bage, Pam Novak, Amamda Cummings, C.J.
 Smith, Anne Mae Gabriel, Julia Tam, Martina Munroe

-Synopsis: A Christmas Carol is the classic tail about the old miser, Ebenezer Scrooge.
+Synopsis: A Christmas Carol is the classic tale about the old miser, Ebenezer Scrooge.
 Scrooge pays his clerk Bob Cratchit only fifteen shillings a week, is rude to his nephew and refuses to take part in the Christmas spirit.
 Soon, the Ghosts of his former business partner (Jacob Marley), Christmas Past, Present and Future all pay visits to Scrooge.
 They teach him to value Christmas and to be a better person overall.
 After the ghosts leave, Scrooge is a changed man.
 He even sends a turkey anonymously to Cratchit's family.

 Produced by Ted Niles